RaymondSWE/ServiceJSONData/README.md

+As the deadline approached, I rushed through the original README.
+While this version was completed after deadline it is readable compared to the initial readme.

 # Hey Anna

 I created a UML diagram to illustrate how I structured the solution and planned to solve the problem step by step.
 Please send me your GitHub username so I can add you to the repository.
 I want to ensure transparency regarding the timing and that everything was done within the given threshold.
 The backend framework is SpringBoot and a dependency called Lombok, Lombok is a dependency that helps to reduce boilerplate codes, such as getters/setters, no argument constructors, and argument constructors and has a lot more different annotations to reduce boilerplate code.